 In Skidmore College, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in Skidmore College is very tight compared to the demand for property here.

-99.5% of the real estate in the Skidmore College neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
+Renter-occupied real estate is dominant in the Skidmore College neighborhood.
+The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 99.5%, which is higher than 99.2% of the neighborhoods in America.
+If you were to buy and live in the property you bought here, you would be almost alone in doing so.
 This neighborhood has the distinction of having one of the lowest real estate vacancy rates of any neighborhood in America.
 With just 0.0% of the real estate vacant, this indicates an exceptionally strong demand for real estate in the Skidmore College neighborhood, and/or an issue with creating enough supply for the demand.
 This could have the effect of increasing real estate prices, increasing supply to meet demand, or both.

 In a nation where 1 out of every 4 children lives in poverty, the Skidmore College neighborhood stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.